Rxliang/Rxliang.github.io/index.md

 - **Sep 2022 - Current:** Johns Hopkins University (PhD, ECE)
 - **Sep 2021 - June 2023:** Johns Hopkins University (MSE, ECE)
-- **Sep 2016 - June 2020:** Chinese University of Hongkong (CUHK) (BEng, EIE)
+- **Sep 2016 - June 2020:** Chinese University of Hongkong, Shenzhen (CUHK) (BEng, EIE)
-- **June 2022 - Nov 2022:** Cambridge University (Internship)

 ---

 ## Research Interests

 - Medical Imaging
+- Human Computer Interface
 - Focused Ultrasound Therapy
 - Surgical Navigation
 - Applied Deep Learning in Medicine and Science

-My current research focuses on practical problems that artificial intelligence faces in real life.
-My interests are on the **Machine Learning** and its applications in **Industrial IoT**.
-In a word, advanced technologies like ML and IoT positively influence the life of everybody.
-I wish to devote my talent to this meaningful cause and bring well-being to society.
+My current research focuses on novel engineering solutions to modern surgeries especially for neurosurgery.
+I am especially passionate about the integration of **Deep Learning** and **Augmented Reality** in **Surgical Navigation** and **Neural Implants**.
+My goal is to leverage these advanced technologies to enhance surgical precision and patient outcomes, ultimately contributing to the well-being of society.

 ---